 Renee Deiaco recently retired from her career as a senior center manager.
 She now devotes much of her time to practicing and teaching Usui/Holy Fire®Reiki and Karuna Reiki®.
 She also teaches Radiant Lotus Women's Qigong and is a member of the White Rose Farm's Global Sisterhood Gathering.
 It is Renee's desire to bring healing through compassion for all people, living creatures and our planet.
 Renee is lives in Carroll County with her husband, 2 cats and 2 dogs and enjoys spending time with her family.

-I am a Certified Health Coach and a Reiki practitioner.
-I received my holistic education through the Institute for Integrative Nutrition in New York City.
-My specialty is working with those who have digestive issues as well as educating people on the negative effects of stress and how to successfully overcome it.
+I am a Certified Health Coach and a Reiki Master.
+I received my holistic education through the Institute for Integrative Nutrition in New York City and the Maryland Center for Reiki Training in Frederick, MD.
+My specialty is working with people who have digestive issues as well as educating people on the negative effects of stress and how to successfully manage it.

 Married for 40 years to Edward Bromwell.
 With two children, Bethany and Zachary Bromwell.
 Bethany lives in DC and Zach lives in NJ with his wife, Tracy, with new granddaughter, Lily.
 I have lived in Carroll County for 41 years.
 I have been a bookkeeper for 35 years.
 I am also a Notary Public.
 Hobbies include: bowling, yoga, reading and enjoying the company of friends.
 I love to travel and have a large bucket list!